www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/accessibility-and-design/weekly-t43-ensure-that-website-design-is-accessible-and-good.md

 * Check warnings and errors in the browser.
 * Check static website with an analyzer: find public analyzer
 # Tasks
-* [ ] Make website more presentable.
-    * [x] Check and fix links of both main READMEs.
-    * [o] The download of the program does not work on the static site. -> In the future, there will be no application.
-See [weekly maintenance task](../maintenance/weekly-t32-process-project-status-weekly.md).
-        * [o] The problem is, that the static version does not read `target/classes/[artifact id].[group id].resources` for a subproject's file system.
-          Extend the developer interface accordingly.
-    * [x] The downloadable Linux program does not run.
-    * [x] Remove the downloadable Windows program, as it is not tested regularly.
-      Maybe just deactivate the link and add an appropriate note.
-    * [x] Better style news and notifications.
-    * [ ] Fix news and notifications links, as some link text do not correspond to the linked content.
 * [ ] JavaScript is not working on iPhone and Safari.
 * [ ] In some documents there are empty lists.
 Is this correct?
 * [ ] Lists in texts does not look good compared to lists in the meta column.